K0RSY/MineCppEr/README.md

 - Quit using `x`

 ## Playing
+On linux you can run `MineCppErLinux` file

-You can compile source code manually using c++ compiler and then run it
+On windows and mac you can compile source code manually using c++ compiler and then run it